 The latest generation of Apple pencil comes with a touch-sensitive single button on the side face, which can be changed to a different shortcut.

 Wacom Pro Pen 2 has two physical buttons on the side along with an eraser at the back.
 All of which can be customized to have different functions – depending on the application.
 You can also change the pressure settings.

 Pen – Feel and Comfort

 What sets the stylus apart is how they feel in hand.
 Apple Pencil is very thin and looks like a real pencil in terms of shape and size.

 Wacom Pro Pen 2, on the other hand, feels much more substantial.
-It is wider and has ergonomic curves which help with better grip and comfortable hold.
+It is wider and has ergonomic curves that help with better grip and comfortable hold.

 Supported Apps and software

-iPad has got better with time and has some of the very advance drawing apps like Procreate, Clip studio paint, Affinity photo which is as good as their desktop counterpart.
+iPad has got better with time and has some of the very advanced drawing apps like Procreate, Clip studio paint, Affinity photo which is as good as their desktop counterpart.

 But, iPads take a backseat when we talk about animation, 3D modeling, and sculpting apps.
 Although there are few apps on iPad such as Forger which is decent enough but still looks primitive when compared to the desktop software.